Peter Evans (swimmer): Relay victory

 The 4 × 100 m medley relay was the focal point of Evans' Moscow campaign.
 The event had always been won by the United States since its inception at Olympic level in 1960, and their boycott had opened up the field in the event.
 In the five times the event had been contested, Australia's best result was a silver in the inaugural race.
 A bronze in 1964 was the only other medal success, and the 1972 medley relay had seen Australia eliminated in the heats.
 This time, Australia was regarded as a medal chance, but were not seen as the main threats—Sweden, Great Britain and the Soviet Union were the most favoured teams to win.
 The hosts' team included the silver medallists in the 100 m backstroke and breaststroke, and their butterflyer had come fifth.
 Later, their freestyler placed fourth.
 The British had Goodhew, the breaststroke gold medallist, while Sweden's butterflyer and backstroker had won their respective events and their freestyle swimmer would come second in the 100 m.
 On paper, Australia's team paled in comparison.
 Neil Brooks, the freestyler, would come 14th overall after an asthma attack, and Evans was the only individual medallist in the corresponding individual event.
 Mark Kerry had been eliminated in the backstroke semifinals, while Tonelli was swimming as a makeshift butterflyer.
-Adding to the pressure was the fact that Australia had won no gold medals at the 1976 Olympics in any sport, and were yet to win one in Moscow, so the public were still awaiting their first victory since Munich in 1972.
+Adding to the pressure was that Australia had won no gold medals at the 1976 Olympics in any sport, and were yet to win one in Moscow, so the public were still awaiting their first victory since Munich in 1972.
 Coming into the Olympics, Australia were ranked seventh out of the 13 competing countries.

 Australia's prospects improved after the morning heats in which Sweden was disqualified.
 Evans took the opportunity to attempt to regain the psychological ascendancy from Goodhew, confronting him privately and stating that "we will win it".
 Evans felt that his posturing had shaken Goodhew.
 Tonelli, the eldest swimmer in the quartet at the age of 23, convened the team as its de facto leader.
 He asked his teammates to commit to swimming their legs in a certain time; Kerry vowed to swim the backstroke in 57 s, Evans the breaststroke in 63 s flat, Tonelli the butterfly in 54 s and Brooks promised to anchor the team in 49.8 s, even though he had never gone faster than 51 s.
 Tonelli named the foursome as the Quietly Confident Quartet, and they exhibited a quiet confidence as they lined up for the race.